GuenterQuast/mimoCoRB/builddoc/index.rst

   - `class buffer_control`
      Set-up and management of ringbuffers and associated sub-processes.
+     This is the overarching class with access to all created buffers and sub-processes.

-  - `class SourceToBuffer`
+  - `class rbImport`
       Read data from source (front-end like a PicoScope USB oscilloscope, of from file or simulation) and put data in mimo_buffer

-  - `class BufferToBuffer`
+  - `class rbTransfer`
-      Read data from input buffer, filter an/or reformat data  and write to output buffer(s)
+      Read data from a mimo_buffer, filter and/or reformat data and write to output mimo_buffer(s)

+  - `class rbExport`
+      Read data from mimo_buffer and analyze, without writing to another ringbuffer

-  - `class BufferToTxtfile`:
+- `class rb_toTxtfile`:
-      Save buffer data to file in csv-format
+      Save mimo_buffer data to file in csv-format

-  - `class BufferToParquetfile`:
+  - `class rb_toParquetfile`:
-      Save buffer data to tar-file; data is packed in Parquet format
+      Save mimo_buffer data to tar-file; data is packed in Parquet format

   - `class run_mimoDAQ`:
       Setup and run data acquisition with mimoCoRB buffer manager